What happened on Love Island last night? Who got dumped from the villa?

 Who left Love Island?
 Latest islanders dumped from villa

-The most recent islanders to leave the Love Island villa were dumped on Sunday night’s episode (July 24).
-Deji Adeniyi, Lacey Edwards, Nathalia Campos and Reece Ford had received the fewest votes from the public.
+The most recent islanders to leave the Love Island villa were dumped on Wednesday night’s episode (July 27).
+Danica Taylor and Josh Allen were the couple with the fewest votes from the public.

-Deji had entered the show during Casa Amor, while Lacey, Nathalia and Reece had arrived last week as bombshells to tempt the islanders.
+Danica, a 21-year-old dancer from Leicester, had entered the show on June 17 as a ‘bombshell’, and quickly become popular with viewers and the islanders.

-Deji said: “It is a beautiful experience, I’m grateful every day to have lasted as long as I did.
-I have so much love for everyone.
-I feel like I have made friends for life, genuinely."
+Given the opportunity to couple up with an islander originally, she chose Luca Bish but was unable to prize him away from Gemma Owen – who he has been coupled up with for almost the entirety of the show.

 Who is left on Love Island?
 Full list of couples

-The latest dumping means there are six couples left in the Love Island villa now.
-They are: Davide Sanclimenti and Ekin-Su Cülcüloğlu, Gemma Owen and Luca Bish, Indiyah Polack and Dami Hope, Paige Thorne and Adam Collard, Tasha Ghouri and Andrew Le Page, and Danica Taylor and Jamie Allen.
+The latest dumping means there are five couples left in the Love Island villa now.
+They are: Davide Sanclimenti and Ekin-Su Cülcüloğlu, Gemma Owen and Luca Bish, Indiyah Polack and Dami Hope, Paige Thorne and Adam Collard, and Tasha Ghouri and Andrew Le Page.

-There are normally four couples in the final, so two more could be dumped in the next few days.
+There are normally four couples in the final, so one more could be dumped in the next few days.

 Full list of dumped Love Islanders